 Your CV format is what determines whether you get an interview invite or not, and in the end, whether you get the job.
-Ms Rebecca Nyawira, our career advisor who helps individuals in CV Writing, says, “Your CV format is as important as the clothes you would wear to an interview – it is how you make an impression to your potential employer, and ensure you get interviews whenever you apply.”
+Ms Rebecca Nyawira, our career advisor who helps individuals in writing a CV, says, “Your CV format is as important as the clothes you would wear to an interview – it is how you make an impression to your potential employer, and ensure you get interviews whenever you apply.”

-Although there are numerous CV layouts to choose from, having the best CV format is necessary to make your CV clear, professional and easy to read.
+Although there are numerous CV layouts to choose from, having the best curriculum vitae format is necessary to make your CV clear, professional and easy to read.

 N.B Want our recruitment team to review or check your CV?
 Click here for a free CV review.
 It’s free for a limited time.

-Here is a professional CV format for job that you can use:
+Here is a professional format of a CV for job that you can use: